hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 ## Assignment Set 8

-* Machine Learning with Scikit-Learn: The [data set](https://github.com/hhaji/Applied-Machine-Learning/blob/master/Recitation-Assignments/Assignments_Data/Assignment_Set_8_Data.csv) includes parental level of education, test preparation course, math score, reading and writing score and etc., to understand their impact on overall performance in 5 groups of students.
+* Machine Learning with Scikit-Learn: The [data set](https://github.com/hhaji/Applied-Machine-Learning/blob/master/Recitation-Assignments/Assignments_Data/Assignment_Set_8_Data.csv) includes parental level of education, test preparation course, math score, reading and writing score, and etc., to understand their impact on overall performance in the 5 groups of students.

     - Classify the specified data using the binary method and then the multi-class method to achieve an accuracy of 90% or more.